AqwamCreates/DataPredict/docs/API/Models/LinearRegression.md

 Set a regularization for the model by inputting the optimizer object.

 ```
-LinearRegression:setRegularization(Regularization: RegularizationObject)
+LinearRegression:setRegularizer(Regularizer: RegularizerObject)
 ```

 #### Parameters:

-* Regularization: The regularization to be used.
+* setRegularizer: The regularizer to be used.

 ### train()